 The bill’s titles are written by its sponsor.

-This bill was introduced on June 5, 1998, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 5, 1998, in a previous session of Congress, but it did not receive a vote.

 Representative for New Mexico's 3rd congressional district

 Last Updated: Jun 5, 1998